cyberjunky/3commas-cyber-bots/README.md

 notify-urls = [ "gnome://", "tgram://9995888120:BoJPor6opeHyxx5VVZPX-BoJPor6opeHyxx5VVZPX/" ]
 ```

+The 3Commas API need to have 'BotsRead, BotsWrite' permissions.

 About Telegram App ID and hash above, you need to create an 'application' which you can use to connect to telegram from this code.
 Visit https://docs.telethon.dev/en/latest/basic/signing-in.html#signing-in and follow the steps to create them.